pawelzny/meta-class/README.md

 # MetaClass

-Framework agnostic MetaClass support for PHP Classes.
+Dependency free, framework agnostic MetaClass support for PHP Classes.

-Gives model's ability to have meta attributes and meta methods, which are encapsulate behind `meta()` API.
+Easy to use encapsulation for meta data and meta methods.

-MetaClass built in extension `SchemaDiscover` is able to fetch model schema columns.
-Can be useful when model is not aware of it's schema.
+**API Documentation** can be found at [https://pawelzny.com/meta-class/]()

+Licensed under ISC condition Copyright (c) 2017, Paweł Zadrożny.

+## What this package is

+* PHP classes extension container for meta data and meta methods.
+* Ability to perform actions on object which is not related to business logic.
+* Ability to store information needed for automation application logic.
+* Delegation of logic with extensible components composition.

+## What this package is not

+* This is no Python-like PHP extension used to redefine classes behaviour.
+* Workaround for bad inheritance architecture.
+* Another complex library which slows down application execution.

 ## Installation: